zkat/chillax/README.md

   Returns the URL-encoded name of the database, a string.
 Note that CouchDB accepts certain characters in database names -only- if they are URL-encoded (such as #\/).
-It is up to individual implementations of DATABASE-NAME to implement this encoding."
+It is up to individual implementations of DATABASE-NAME to implement this encoding.

 ### Included protocol implementation